CereteuPaul/CereteuPaul/README.md

 # 💫 About Me:
-🔭 I’m currently working on developing my future
+🔭 I’m currently a student in the final year, working on developing my future on a professional and personal plan.

 ## 🌐 Socials: